minimrbanana/MOMoGP/README.md

 ## Citation
 If you find this code useful in your research, please consider citing:

-> @inproceedings{yu2021uai_momogps,
+    @inproceedings{yu2021uai_momogps,
       title = {Leveraging Probabilistic Circuits for Nonparametric Multi-Output Regression}, author = {Yu, Zhongjie and Zhu, Mingye and Trapp, Martin and Skryagin, Arseny and Kersting, Kristian}, booktitle = {Proceedings of the 37th Conference on Uncertainty in Artificial Intelligence (UAI)}, year = {2021}
     }

+## Acknowledgments

+This work is supported by the Federal Ministry of Education and Research (BMBF; project "MADESI", FKZ 01IS18043B, and Competence Center for AI and Labour; "kompAKI", FKZ 02L19C150), the Hessian Ministry of Higher Education, Research, Science and the Arts (HMWK; projects “The Third Wave of AI” and “The Adaptive Mind”), the Hessian research priority programme LOEWE within the project “WhiteBox”, and the National Research Center for Applied Cybersecurity ATHENE, a joint effort of BMBF and HMWK.
+M.T. acknowledges funding from the Academy of Finland (grant number 324345).

+The code is developed based on the Python implementation of DSMGP from [Eugene](https://github.com/eugene/spngp).